bavla/netsJSON/README.md

-# netsJSON
+# NetsJSON
 JSON format for network analysis

-On February 26, 2019 the format was renamed from netJSON to netsJSON because of the collision with http://netjson.org/rfc.html.
+On February 26, 2019 the format was renamed from netJSON to NetsJSON because of the collision with http://netjson.org/rfc.html.

 http://vladowiki.fmf.uni-lj.si/lib/exe/fetch.php?media=pub:pdf:NetsJSON-UP.pdf